bibledit/cloud/tidy/0readme.txt

 Silence this warning: Comparison of integers of different signs: <...>
 $ for file in *.c ; do mv $file tmpc; echo '#pragma clang diagnostic ignored "-Wsign-compare"' >> $file; cat tmpc >> $file; rm tmpc; done

-Remove the assert code that causes crashes like this:
+Remove the assert code that causes the crashes described above:
-Running unittests
-Assertion failed: (option_defs[ optId ].type == TidyBoolean), function prvTidySetOptionBool, file config.c, line 503.
-zsh: abort      ./unittest
 $ for file in *.c ; do sed -i.bak '/assert/d' $file; done
 $ find . -name "*.bak" -delete
-Then check changes in git and revert unwanted changes.
+Then check changes in git and compile errors, and revert unwanted changes.

-sed -i.bak '/assert/d' file

-# sed -i.bak "s/bibledit.xpm/$bibledit.xpm/g" Makefile.am executable/bibledit.cpp